-- general LNG shipping market conditions and trends, including spot and long-term charter rates, ship values, factors affecting supply and demand of LNG and LNG shipping, technological advancements and opportunities for the profitable operation of LNG carriers; - continued low prices for crude oil and petroleum products and volatility in gas prices; - our ability to enter into time charters with new and existing customers; - increased exposure to spot market and fluctuations in spot charter rates; - changes in the ownership of our charterers; - our customers' performance of their obligations under our time charters and other contracts; - our future operating performance, financial condition, liquidity and cash available for dividends and distributions; - our ability to obtain financing to fund capital expenditures, acquisitions and other corporate activities, funding by banks of their financial commitments, and our ability to meet our restrictive covenants and other obligations under our credit facilities; - future, pending or recent acquisitions of or orders for ships or other assets, business strategy, areas of possible expansion and expected capital spending or operating expenses; - the time that it may take to construct and deliver newbuildings and the useful lives of our ships; - number of off-hire days, dry-docking requirements and insurance costs; - fluctuations in currencies and interest rates; - our ability to maintain long-term relationships with major energy companies; - our ability to maximize the use of our ships, including the re-employment or disposal of ships no longer under time charter commitments, including the risk that our vessels may no longer have the latest technology at such time; - environmental and regulatory conditions, including changes in laws and regulations or actions taken by regulatory authorities; - the expected cost of, and our ability to comply with, governmental regulations and maritime self-regulatory organization standards, requirements imposed by classification societies and standards imposed by our charterers applicable to our business; - risks inherent in ship operation, including the discharge of pollutants; - our ability to retain key employees and the availability of skilled labor, ship crews and management;

-- potential disruption of shipping routes due to accidents, political events, piracy or acts by terrorists; - potential liability from future litigation; - our business strategy and other plans and objectives for future operations; - any malfunction or disruption of information technology systems and networks that our operations rely on or any impact of a possible cybersecurity breach; and - other factors discussed in "Item 3.
+- increased exposure to the spot market and fluctuations in spot charter rates; - fluctuations in prices for crude oil, petroleum products and natural gas, including LNG; - changes in the ownership of our charterers; - our customers' performance of their obligations under our time charters and other contracts; - our future operating performance and expenses, financial condition, liquidity and cash available for dividends and distributions; - our ability to obtain financing to fund capital expenditures, acquisitions and other corporate activities, funding by banks of their financial commitments, and our ability to meet our restrictive covenants and other obligations under our credit facilities; - future, pending or recent acquisitions of or orders for ships or other assets, business strategy, areas of possible expansion and expected capital spending; - the time that it may take to construct and deliver newbuildings and the useful lives of our ships; - fluctuations in currencies and interest rates; - the expected cost of and our ability to comply with environmental and regulatory conditions, including changes in laws and regulations or actions taken by regulatory authorities, governmental organizations, classification societies and standards imposed by our charterers applicable to our business; - risks inherent in ship operation, including the discharge of pollutants; - our ability to retain key employees and the availability of skilled labor, ship crews and management; - potential disruption of shipping routes due to accidents, political events, piracy or acts by terrorists; - potential liability from future litigation; - any malfunction or disruption of information technology systems and networks that our operations rely on or any impact of a possible cybersecurity breach; and - other factors discussed in "Item 3.
 Key Information-D. Risk Factors" of this annual report.

 We undertake no obligation to update or revise any forward-looking statements contained in this annual report, whether as a result of new information, future events, a change in our views or expectations or otherwise, except as required by applicable law.
-New factors emerge from time to time, and it is not possible for us to predict all of these factors.
+New factors emerge from time to time and it is not possible for us to predict all of these factors.
 Further, we cannot assess the impact of each such factor on our business or the extent to which any factor, or combination of factors, may cause actual results to be materially different from those contained in any forward-looking statement.